nhatrinh-269/ETL_example_with_WebScraping/README.md

 # Web Scraping and Data Loading

-In this project, I want to give an example of ETL(Extract-Transform-Load) in web scraping.
-By collecting all the tabular data on Wiki
+In this project, I want to give an example about webscraping.
+By collecting all the tabular data on Wiki.

 ## Description